Parrot SA: History

 Parrot purchased shares in 2015 in startups specialized in the drones industry: Airinov, EOS Innovation, Micasense and Iconem.

 In 2016, Parrot SA released the Disco FPV, the world's first smart flying fixed-winged drone.

 In January 2017, Parrot announced firing 290 of its 840 employees due to poor sales.
 The company then abandons its wireless and connected home devices to focus exclusively on drone manufacturing.

 On 1 July 2018, Parrot released the Parrot Anafi folding drone with 4K HDR and 21 megapixel camera.

 In May 2019, Parrot has been selected by U.S. military to win the contract for making reconnaissance drone and received $11 million from Department of Defense.

-The R&D for this contract lead to the release of the ANAFI USA, a drone focused on easy deployment, robust design, reliability and high level of cybersecurity.
-The ANAFI USA is dedicated to the security and defense markets and has been acquired by various institutions in NATO countries (including the United States, the United Kingdom, France, Northern Europe, and Japan).
+Development for this contract resulted in the ANAFI USA, a drone designed for security and defense applications.
+As of 2024, the model is used by military and governmental institutions in several NATO member states, as well as Japan.

 In January 2021, Parrot sealed a deal with French army for 300 micro-drones.

-On the first trimester of 2022, Parrot launched the ANAFI Ai designed for inspection and mapping professionals.
-With its image precision (48 MP sensor), its 4G connectivity, its capabilities for automating missions (Ai) and its protection of user data, its aim is to cover a growing number of use cases for the inspection of strategic infrastructures (telecoms, energy, engineering works), architecture and construction.

-On May 11, 2023, Parrot announced a technological partnership with Tinamu, a spin-off from the Swiss Federal Institute of Technology (ETH).
-The synergistic partnership provides a software layer to transform Parrot’s hardware into autonomous, self-navigating drones capable of operating in challenging indoor environments and has further amplified the scope and impact of Tinamu's solutions.
+On May 11, 2023, Parrot partnered with Tinamu, a spin-off of the Swiss Federal Institute of Technology (ETH).
+The collaboration involves integrating Tinamu's software with Parrot hardware to enable autonomous flight in indoor environments.